yig/graphics662-pipeline/README.md

         vec4 foo = vec4( 1.0, 2.0, 3.0, 4.0 );

+* You often want to clamp dot products (of normalized vectors) so the result lies in the range [0,1].
+For example, two vectors which face away from each other will produce a 0 rather than a negative number.
+You can do this in GLSL via `clamp( dot(a,b), 0.0, 1.0 )`.

 * Unless you assign a value, a local variable you declare will be uninitialized.
 While some implementations will initialize, for example, `vec3 foo;` to 0 by default, the GLSL specification does not require this.
 (The grader's graphics driver